Tosaa/ksp-plantuml/KConfPaper.md

 ## Additional notes
 About me:
 - Living near Munich
-- Android dev with major domain in the Automotive industry
+- Android dev with domain in the Automotive industry
-- 4th time attendee on the Kotlin Conf
+- 4th time attending on the Kotlin Conf
 - Speaker in company internal presentations and events
-- Besides coding: American Football coach near munich
 - Github: https://github.com/Tosaa/ksp-plantuml

 ## Topic: Inheritance